douerlucky/FQMA/README.md

 This repository provides two high-quality ontology-based federated query benchmarks (RODI-C, GMQA) and corresponding ontology/mapping resources for heterogeneous data source federated query research.
 All datasets support natural language query (NLQ) and dependency-aware multi-step federated query execution across relational (MySQL/PostgreSQL) and graph (Neo4j) databases.

 ## RODI-C
-RODI-C is a **reconstructed heterogeneous federated benchmark** derived from the *Conference-native* scenario of the original RODI benchmark (a classic OBDA benchmark for relational-to-ontology mapping).
+RODI-C is a **reconstructed heterogeneous federated benchmark** derived from the *Conference-native* scenario of the original RODI benchmark.
 The original RODI is a centralized PostgreSQL dataset; we re-distribute its data across **MySQL, PostgreSQL, and Neo4j** to simulate real-world heterogeneous federated data environments, and construct **237 natural language queries** for the reconstructed dataset.

 ### RODI-C Data Distribution Rule
 - Text/attribute-centric content (abstracts, reviews) → MySQL